Leah Messer Slams MTV On Twitter, Did They Edit ‘Teen Mom 2’ To Make It Look Like She Texted While Driving?

 Leah Messer believes she was edited unfairly during a recent episode of Teen Mom 2.

-Following Monday’s show, the reality star and mother of three took to her Twitter account, where she slammed MTV for seemingly editing the show to make it appear that she was texting while driving.
+Following Monday’s show, the reality star and mother-of-three took to her Twitter account, where she slammed MTV for seemingly editing the show to make it appear that she was texting while driving.

 “Of course it would be edited to where it looks like I’m texting and driving the entire time.
 I’m NOT always texting and driving,” she tweeted, according to an April 8 report from Pop Culture.